Adaptive In-Context Learning with Large Language Models for Bundle Generation: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Motivated by the advanced logical reasoning capability exhibited in LLMs, this paper initiates a pioneering exploration into two closely connected tasks: personalized bundle generation and the underlying intent inference, both rooted in users' behaviors within a session.
-To this end, we propose a dynamic in-context learning (DICL) paradigm equipped with three modules, i.e., neighbor session retrieval, dynamic demonstration generation, and demonstration guided inference.
-This empowers ChatGPT to seek tailored and dynamic lessons from neighbor sessions as demonstrations for performance improvements on the test session.
-As a result, it ultimately delivers an effective approach that is capable of generating multiple, personalized, and intelligible bundles with dynamic sizes given any user session.
-Experimental results on three public datasets verify the effectiveness of our DICL on both tasks.
+Motivated by the advanced reasoning capability exhibited in LLMs, this paper initiates a pioneering exploration into two interrelated tasks, i.e., personalized bundle generation and the underlying intent inference, both rooted in users' behaviors within a session.
+To this end, we propose an adaptive in-context learning (AICL) paradigm equipped with three modules, i.e., neighbor session retrieval, adaptive demonstration generation, and demonstration guided inference.
+This empowers LLMs to seek tailored and adaptive lessons from neighbor sessions as demonstrations for performance improvements on the test session.
+As a result, it ultimately delivers an effective approach that is capable of generating multiple, personalized, and intelligible bundles with adaptive sizes given any user session.
+Experimental results on three public datasets verify the effectiveness of our AICL on both tasks.

 For future endeavors, there are several potential directions, including (1) designing strategies to create larger bundles and better control the output format; (2) introducing self-correction and auto-feedback mechanisms in the inference stage, and (3) exploring the utilization of multi-modal data for further enhancement.